 As of December 31, 2022, our management, with the participation of our Principal Executive Officer and Principal Financial Officer, evaluated our internal control over financial reporting.
 During the first quarter of 2022, we implemented a new enterprise resource planning ("ERP") system, which replaced our existing financial systems.
 The implementation and transition to the new ERP system resulted in changes to our reporting processes and our internal control over financial reporting, by automating certain manual procedures and standardizing business processes and reporting across the organization.
-As a result of this implementation, there were anticipated changes to our internal control over financial reporting, none of which adversely affected the Company's internal control over financial reporting.
+As a result of this implementation, there were anticipated changes to our internal control over financial reporting.
 We will continue to monitor our internal control over financial reporting under the new system, including evaluating the operating effectiveness of related key controls.
-Based on that evaluation, our Principal Executive Officer and Principal Financial Officer concluded that no changes in our internal control over financial reporting affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Based on that evaluation, our Principal Executive Officer and Principal Financial Officer concluded that no changes in our internal control over financial reporting occurred during the year ended December 31, 2022 have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.